5 reasons why your resume can’t help you get a job

 If you don’t, you will fail to pass being vetted in the first and second round of interviews for a job in Australia.
 Recruiters can tell if you’re unprepared.

 Remember, a good resume is a good start towards a great personal brand.
-But it’s only one part of well-rounded job candidate.
+But it’s only one part of a well-rounded job candidate.
 Put in the effort to create a cover letter and online presence that can’t be ignored.

 That means keeping them well-presented and well-kept.
 You want to look professional in all facets of your personal brand.